|

 override this safety when merging histories of two projects

 that started their lives independently.
-As that is a very
+As that is a very rare

-default exists and will not be added.
+exists or will be added.

 Only useful when merging.